FerreroJeremy/PictiTab/README.md

 ## ToDo

 - A wiki page and a user guide
-- A help menu in the app linking on the wiki or the user guide
 - Debug the improvement of predictions (commented code in <i>ChildCommunicationActivity.java</i>)

 ## Credits & License